 So, forget the unsolicited advice and superficial holiday tips.
 Instead, center yourself with the masters of digital marketing this holiday season, who have totally been there, and totally done that.

 It may be crunch time, but if you haven’t been scheduling out projects, delegating and fulfilling in advance, you still have time.
 We may slightly judge you and wonder why you weren’t doing this in the first place, but we also love you and want to see you succeed.

+This very moment can provide digital marketers and advertisers the opportunity to buckle down, schedule out, catch up and get ahead before the final week of December.
 As a digital marketer, the majority of your job relies on your ability to be resourceful.
 What can you delegate, outsource, compartmentalize or schedule out?
 Or, you could try these on for size:

 - If you have trouble focusing, try opening up a new window and transferring the most pertinent projects into separate areas to knock them out one at a time.

 - For those who have trouble keeping track, try a project management system, a weekly planner or even Google Calendars.